Plumber San Diego

 PEX and Polybutylene:

-Installed from the 1980s to the early 2000s, these flexible plastic pipes fail at fittings and degrade when exposed to chlorine.
+Polybutylene: Installed from the 1980s to the early 2000s, these flexible plastic pipes fail at fittings and degrade when exposed to chlorine.
 We frequently encounter leaks in attics, walls, and behind fixtures, particularly in flipped homes and tract housing throughout Clairemont and La Mesa.
 Temporary repairs are common, but long-term reliability is poor.

 Copper: